franciscoengenheiro/concurrent-problem-sets/README.md

 a thread that tries to consume a value from a non-empty container could possibly never consume a value if it keeps losing the race against other threads that are also trying to the same, which could mean that the container might be emptied by other threads before it can consume a value.
+Although this is relevant to mention, it is not a problem because the container was not specified to be *fair*.
+This event does not lead to *starvation* because the thread will return `null` and will not be blocked indefinitely.

 #### Public interface
 ```kotlin